Employee Procedure Review Working Group

 - Procedures for SPA Employees

-The Working Group is co-facilitated by Katie Nolan, Title IX compliance coordinator, and Chris Chiron, senior director for employee and management relations in the Office of Human Resources.
-The Working Group has been asked to identify areas for improvement in the procedures with respect to clarity, efficiency, organization, and consistency with the Policy and procedures for reports against students that were adopted last year.
-As part of its efforts, the Working Group will consider the requirements of state and federal laws and regulations.
-The Working Group will also receive feedback from the community, focus groups, and national experts that will help guide its work.
+The Working Group was asked to identify areas for improvement in the procedures with respect to clarity, efficiency, organization, and consistency with the Policy and procedures for reports against students that were adopted last year.
+As part of its efforts, the Working Group considered the requirements of state and federal laws and regulations.
+The Working Group also received feedback from the community, focus groups, and national experts to help guide its work.

-The faculty, staff, and student members of the Working Group will collaborate to develop recommendations for revised employee procedures to address reports under the Policy.
-Recommendations will be submitted to Becci Menghini, Senior Associate Vice Chancellor for Workforce Strategy, Equity, and Engagement, and drafting of new procedures based on the recommendations is underway.
+The faculty, staff, and student members of the Working Group collaborated to develop recommendations for revised employee procedures to address reports under the Policy.
+Recommendations have been submitted to Becci Menghini, Senior Associate Vice Chancellor for Workforce Strategy, Equity, and Engagement, and drafting of new procedures based on the recommendations is underway.

 Working Group Charge